neutralinojs/neutralinojs.github.io/docs/configuration/project-structure.md

 After that, you can set the default build path of the frontend framework to your Neutralinojs resource directory.

 :::info
-If your application is launched via the neu listen command, when you build a new version of your frontend framework code, Neutralinojs will automatically reload the application.
+If your application is launched via the `neu run` command, when you build a new version of your frontend framework code, Neutralinojs will automatically reload the application.
 :::